-At the end of the 2012/13 school year, there were 76,058 students and 14,790 adults enrolled in upper secondary education programmes.
-Upper secondary educational qualification was acquired by 18,463 students and 3.234 adults.

-Of all enrolled students 40% were enrolled in upper secondary general education, among them over 59% were girls.
-Upper secondary technical education captured over 44% of students, and short-vocational and vocational education slightly less than 16%.
+At the end of the 2015/2016 school year, 17 055 students received upper secondary educational qualification.
+In the 2016/2017 school year, there were 36% of young people enrolled in the upper secondary general education, among them 60% girls.
+Upper secondary technical educational captured over 46% of students, and short-vocational and vocational education 18%.